 What is the Energy Savings Opportunity Scheme (ESOS)?

 ESOS is a regulatory scheme which requires business or a size above certain prescribed thresholds to review aspects of their energy consumption.

 Compliance with ESOS is overseen by the Environment Agency and enforcement is followed through with fines which can start at £50,000 and rise to £90,000 in serious cases of none compliance.
-To June 2017 the Agency had served over 300 Enforcement Notices on organisations with a further 200 organisation due to be sent such Notices.
-The Agency is also reviewing 1,000 submissions from organisations which declared themselves outside of the scope of the Regulations, but following investigations Enforcement Notices are being served on organisations which were deemed to have made incorrect exemption statements.
+For Phase 1 of ESOS, to June 2017 the Agency had served over 300 Enforcement Notices on organisations with a further 200 organisations sent such Notices.

 Phase 2 enforcement notices have been issued by the Environment Agency despite COVID-19 restrictions.